The fowld Frontend Protocol¶

 Guidance for UX: most errors are probably interesting to the user.

-Output: kind: welcome
+Output: kind: welcome¶

 This message is emitted to both sides once per session when we connect to the Mailbox Server.

-containing whatever the Mailbox server sent in its Welcome message.
+"welcome": adictcontaining whatever the Mailbox server sent in its Welcome message.

 Guidance for UX: the user should be informed that progress has been made (e.g. the Mailbox Server is available).

-Output: kind: code-allocated
+Output: kind: code-allocated¶

-This is emitted once fowld
+This is emitted once fowld has a secret code.

-We could have been given one with kind: set-code
+We could have been given one with kind: set-code or created a new one with kind: allocate-code.

 In either case, this message is emitted.

-: the secret code
+"code": the secret code

-Output: kind: peer-connected
+Output: kind: peer-connected¶

-: a string containing 32 hex-encoded bytes which are a hash of the session key
+"verifier": a string containing 32 hex-encoded bytes which are a hash of the session key

-: an object containing application-specific versioning information
+"versions": an object containing application-specific versioning information

 Guidance for UX: advanced users may wish to compare the verifiers for extra security (they should match; if they don’t, it may be a “Machine in the Middle” attack).